Pisces (Art Blakey album)

 Pisces is a jazz album by Art Blakey & the Jazz Messengers.
 It was recorded between 1961 and 1964, but not issued on Blue Note Records until 1979.
 More a compilation than an album, all the tracks, except for "It's A Long Way Down", may be found on the Mosaic compilation The Complete Blue Note Recordings of Art Blakey's 1960 Jazz Messengers.
 Moreover, "Uptight", and "Pisces" are included on the CD reissue of The Freedom Rider, whilst "It's a Long Way Down" is featured on the CD reissue of Indestructible.
 Ultimately, "United" and "Ping Pong" may be found on Roots & Herbs.

+Reception

+AllMusic awarded the album two-and-a-half stars.